binocarlos/bitbuddy/electricity.md

 # electricity

-The world is not perfect - it is was, there would always be the right number of electrons for the number of protons and neutrons.
+The world is not perfect - if it was, there would always be the right number of electrons for the number of protons and neutrons.

 Electrons work very hard and fast to try and balance themselves fairly amoungst atoms but sometimes it just does not work out.